 You will receive an excellent benefits package, including 30 days annual leave (plus bank holidays), pension scheme, cycle to work scheme, salary sacrifice schemes and travel season ticket loans.

 - Support the external affairs team to provide a highly effective press office service, including its reactive and proactive elements, which is well regarded by mainstream media, our staff and members.

 - Support the drafting of media statements, press releases, opinion pieces and other materials intended for journalists, as required and alongside other colleagues.

-- Support NHS Confederation spokespeople with their engagement with the media, including in helping them to prepare for interviews, as required.
+- Support NHS Confederation and NHS Employers spokespeople with their engagement with the media, including in helping them to prepare for broadcast interviews, as required.

-- Liaise directly with journalists, as required in responding to enquiries and in pitching opportunities that will positively portray the experiences of our members and our policy positions.
+- Liaise directly with journalists in responding to enquiries and in pitching opportunities that will positively portray the experiences of our members and our policy positions, in collaboration with colleagues.

 - Contribute to the use of our corporate social media channels to communicate our policy positions, support our announcements and campaigning, and engage our external audiences in our work.

 - Form part of the on-call rota for media enquiries outside of normal business hours, which is shared across the external affairs unit.
 An additional allowance will be provided for this.

 - Work with the external affairs team to support our monitoring of key developments from our stakeholders, working with colleagues to ensure that updates and briefings are shared internally and with our members in a timely manner and to a high standard.